publishpress/PublishPress-Revisions/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Maintain published content with teamwork and precision using the Revisions model to submit, moderate and schedule changes.
+You can use PublishPress Revisions submit, moderate and schedule changes to your published WordPress content.

 == Description ==